Skip to content

 src: slideplayer

-Kindly refer to the following TPM-related guides: How to upgrade Windows 10 with an unsupported CPU and TPM 1.0 to Windows 11, How to determine if TPM is present and how to enable TPM in the BIOS, How to fix unable to find compatible TPM, How to clear the TPM via the management console or Windows Defender Center App, and How to clear, enable or disable TPM in Windows via the BIOS or UEFI.
-Click here to learn.
+Kindly refer to the following TPM-related guides: How to upgrade Windows 10 with an unsupported CPU and TPM 1.0 to Windows 11, How to determine if TPM is present and how to enable TPM in the BIOS, and how to fix unable to find compatible TPM,

 Enhancing Security with TPM 2.0: Benefits and Configuration in UEFI Mode